 1) Astrid Alben’s Plainspeak & Otis Mensah’s Safe Metamorphosis ( Publisher: Prototype)

 The publishing house Prototype has brought to our attention numerous titles that bridge the gap between the experimental and the contemporary, as well as between thought and action, a trait pertaining to the two poetry collection, which I wholeheartedly recommend.
 Astrid Alben is a poet, translator and editor whose collection Plainspeak makes one of the most exceptional endeavours into the complexity of both form and language possible.
+You can also look into this site to hire the professional Translation services Brisbane for business.
 It appears as if the text desires to jump off the page, and is never in a state of rest – it’s like a dance, inviting you to partake and delve into the poet’s brave and successful experimentation.
 Each text occupies a singular page, but manages to show multitudes, as is the case with the span of ideas that are reminisced on and analyzed within.
 The reader must participate in the process of investigating the comedy of Alben’s couplets, and is as restless as the very poems themselves, always seeking to unveil a new rhythm, or a new wording.

 A similar trait can be perceived in Otis Mensah’s debut poetry collection titled Safe Metamorphosis, a wonderful blend of imagery, poetry, Hip-Hop, and above all rhythm.
 Mensah is the first Hip-Hop artist to be awarded a poet laureate title in the UK, an accolade he’s relied upon while attempting to disintegrate barriers, and smash stereotypes.
 His work challenges the persevering modes of masculinity, questioning the manifold aspects it contains, and relies upon.
 The collection also manages to put into forefront the importance of poetry being accessible to all, and not a matter of elitism.
 A rawness floats through the poems, making us aware of the emotions that the lyrical subject carries within: his immense love, the cost of creativity, as well as the arena of thoughts pertaining to the idea of the self, which cannot evade undergoing the processes of development and change throughout life.